mckinsey/vizro/vizro-core/examples/kpi/README.md

 ## How to run the example locally

-1. Download the `Financial Consumer Complaints.csv` file from [this link](https://data.world/markbradbourne/rwfd-real-world-fake-data/workspace/file?filename=Financial+Consumer+Complaints.csv) and place it in the `data` folder
-2. If you have `hatch` set up, run the example with the command `hatch run example kpi`.
+1. If you have `hatch` set up, run the example with the command `hatch run example kpi`.
 Otherwise, run the `app.py` file with your environment activated where `vizro` is installed.
-3. You should now be able to access the app locally via http://127.0.0.1:8050/.
+2. You should now be able to access the app locally via http://127.0.0.1:8050/.